ContrastingSounds/simple_pbl/README.md

 ### HTML

-You can add more or remove some, but by default this template has three links to HTML content.
+You can add more or remove pages using the `navbarMenu` object in `config.js`, but by default this template has four links to HTML content.
 These can be used to provide explanatory text or images.
 The default files are intended to support:

+1. A 'Themes' page that enables you to switch between different themes
-1. A 'Business Value' page to capture the end user business case for Looker
+2. A 'Business Value' page to capture the end user business case for Looker
-2. A 'Time to Market' page to explain how Looker enables organisation to leverage their data analysts
+3. A 'Time to Market' page to explain how Looker enables organisation to leverage their data analysts
-3. A 'Cloud Native' page to explain Looker's architecture and role within a larger digital or cloud strategy
+4. A 'Cloud Native' page to explain Looker's architecture and role within a larger digital or cloud strategy